-- Participate in the pretransplant education meeting(s) with the BMT RN coordinator. - Participate in the consent signing process and sign the caregiver contract. - Accompany you to doctor and evaluation appointments as needed.
+- Participate in any pretransplant education meetings with the BMT RN coordinator. - Participate in the consent signing process and sign the caregiver contract. - Accompany you to doctor and evaluation appointments as needed.
 This will include the day of central line placement as well as chemotherapy administration.
-(You'll receive a calendar with these dates.) - Provide 24/7 observation and support. - Provide or arrange transportation to and from the clinic and/or infusion center daily. - Keep track of appointments. - Keep track of symptoms daily. - Record and refill medications. - Assist you with taking medications on schedule.
+(You'll receive a calendar with these dates.) - Provide 24/7 observation and support. - Provide or arrange transportation to and from the clinic or infusion center daily. - · Keep track of appointments. - Keep track of symptoms daily. - Record and refill medications. - Assist you with taking medications on schedule.